-Rico Ocampo was born in Morelos, Mexico and immigrated to United States in 1992.
-He is an undocumented/DACAmented community organizer and activist.
-He has engaged in local, statewide, and national platforms to advance advocacy and justice for homeless youth and immigrant communities.
-In 2007, he was selected to attend Camp Anytown as a student delegate and in 2016, he was selected to serve as the Executive Director for the program.
-Through his 10+ years in youth development, he remains passionate about anti-racism work and amplifying youth voices.
+Rico Ocampo was born in Morelos, Mexico and immigrated to the United States in 1992.
+He is a undocumented/DACAmented community organizer and activist and has engaged in local, statewide, and national advocacy efforts to advance systematic change for homeless youth and immigrant communities.
+In 2016, he was selected to lead the 37-year old Camp Anytown Las Vegas program, a dream come true after attending Camp Anytown as a student delegate in 2007.
+Through his decade of experience in youth development, he remains passionate about anti-racism work and amplifying youth voices.
 In addition, Rico also serves as the Youth and Programs Organizer for Make the Road Nevada, a non-profit organization that works with Latinx and working-class communities of color through policy innovation and transformative education.

 My name is Marvin Valdez – I am an Eldorado High School alumn and a current youth leader for Make the Road Nevada.
 I am excited to be a part of a group that shares the same determination as I do – the determination to dismantle stereotypes that we’re confronted with on a daily basis.
 I am proud to know that we can all stand together and play a huge role in this change.
 I believe, if we all live by the golden rule, we can achieve greatness.
 The Anytown program has educated me on all of these topics and I feel it is my turn to inspire others.